 Is TDLS direct link a Infra BSS or IBSS or is that frames transmitted outside of a BSS?
 It might be better to have a small subclause to specify the behavior for a TDLS direct link.

 <MR> TDLS is neither an IBSS or an Infra BSS

+Does this render existing implementations incompatible – send mail to Menzo and Jouni

+Discussion over email – Mark provided a proposal with a merged table as well as some text

+“An TDLS STA shall use Table 12-6 (Robust management frame selection in an IBSS) and the values of the MFPC and MFPR bits advertised in the RSNEs exchanged in the 4-way handshake with the TDLS peer STA to determine if the communication is allowed, and if so whether management frame protection is enabled.

+“

+Jouni was not sure if the tables for IBSS and TDLS and the related text should me merged

+We agreed to consider a separate table for TDLS

+TDLS does not use the 4-way handshake, it uses TPK handshake.
+Once TDLS link is established, (certain) management frames also use the direct link – teardown, channel switch etc. (11.20.5, 11.20.6)

+**needs more work – send mail to the reflector and work with Mark/Jouni to refine and bring back**

 Proposed Changes

 TGm Editor: add a subclause 12.6.x with the following text after §12.6.5 RSNA policy selection in an IBSS p.2600.48 and re-number the subsequent subclauses 12.6.6-23 accordingly

-12.6.6 RSNA policy selection for a TDLS direct-link
+12.6.6 RSNA policy selection for a TDLS direct link

-When dot11RSNAProtectedManagementFramesActivated is set to 1, to establish a direct-link with a peer TDLS STA (See 11.20 Tunneled direct-link setup), an RSNA enabled TDLS STA that implements management frame protection shall use Table 12-6 (Robust management frame selection in an IBSS) and the MFPC and MFPR values advertised in the RSNEs exchanged in the TPK handshake messages included in the TDLS setup frames.
+When dot11RSNAProtectedManagementFramesActivated is set to 1, to establish a TDLS direct link with a TDLS peer STA (See 11.20 Tunneled direct-link setup), an RSNA enabled TDLS STA that implements management frame protection shall use Table 12-6t (Robust management frame selection between TDLS peer STAs) and the MFPC and MFPR values advertised in the RSNEs exchanged in the TPK handshake messages included in the TDLS setup frames.

 Table 12-6t—Robust management frame selection between TDLS STAs